Last updated: September 13, 2023

 - Responding to requests by government or law enforcement authorities conducting an investigation.

-- Using or disclosing information as reasonably necessary to detect, prevent, or otherwise address fraud, security, potential illegal activities, or technical issues and software piracy (e.g., to confirm that software is genuine and properly licensed), helping to protect you as well as Adobe.
+- Using or disclosing information as reasonably necessary to detect, prevent, or otherwise address fraud, security, potential deceptive or illegal activities, misuse of Services and Software, or technical issues and software piracy (e.g., to confirm that software is genuine and properly licensed), helping to protect you as well as Adobe.

 Where this processing and these disclosures are not strictly required by law, Adobe may rely on its legitimate interests, where available, and those of third parties described above.

-We will share your personal information within the Adobe family of companies for the purposes identified above (see a list of Adobe entities [https://www.adobe.com/about-adobe/contact/offices.html] and our acquired companies [https://www.adobe.com/privacy/policies.html]).
+We will disclose your personal information within the Adobe family of companies for the purposes identified above (see a list of Adobe entities [https://www.adobe.com/about-adobe/contact/offices.html] and our acquired companies [https://www.adobe.com/privacy/policies.html]).

 - When we have a good faith belief that we are required to provide information in response to a subpoena, court order, or other applicable law or legal process (learn more [https://www.adobe.com/legal/lawenforcementrequests.html]), or to respond to an emergency involving the danger of death or serious bodily harm;

-We may share or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Experience Cloud [https://www.adobe.com/privacy/marketing-cloud.html].
+We may disclose or publish aggregate information that doesn’t specifically identify you, such as statistical information about visitors to our websites or statistical information about how customers use the Adobe Experience Cloud [https://www.adobe.com/privacy/marketing-cloud.html].

 There are several places within Adobe’s Services and Software that allow you to post comments, upload pictures, participate in message boards or chats, engage with blogs, share technical information, or submit other content for others to see.
 Sometimes you can limit who can see what you share, but there are some places where what you share can be seen by the general public or other users of the service.
 Such information can appear in search engine results or through other publicly available platforms and can be “crawled” or searched by third parties.
 For example, when users post content on message boards, online chats, blogs, and Community Forums, the information posted by the user will become public.
 Some online content may remain accessible publicly even after Adobe fulfils a request to delete the poster’s personal information.